Are you homeschooling your kids? Here are 7 ways to homeschool on a budget. Save money and live frugally while homeschooling.

 We also love going on discounted field trips and participating in classes taught by someone else.
 It gives us the opportunity to meet other moms and dads with different strengths.
 Science, for example, is not my best subject.
 I can trade math help for science help with other parents!

 Plus, going to co-op classes is one way that I am able to make time to blog and homeschool.
+It’s such a great way to homeschool on a budget!

 If your student is struggling in a certain area, or there is an item that you tend to need a lot of, most dollar stores will have inexpensive workbooks and school supplies you can purchase in bulk.
 We get math workbooks, handwriting worksheets, and more for just a dollar each!